Earned distribution

 The badge only works when the report is worth citing.

 A badge is not a shortcut.
-The compounding loop is scan, useful public report, voluntary share, internal links, sitemap updates, and a rescan after the page is live.
+The compounding loop is scan, useful public report, voluntary share, a clear source link, and a rescan after the page is live.

 Real result